mihiro10/tracking_iss/README.md

 `Dockerfile:` Is a document that contains the commands neccesary to containerize the iss_tracker docker image.

+`docker-compose.yml` Is a file that automates the deployment of the app.
+It is configured to the image with the chosen tag.

 <h3>Installation Methods:</h3>

 <h4>Method 1: Using the existing Docker Image</h4>